|

 Consist of a guided two-hour ride through the hills, open meadows, woods, river bottoms and beaches of the Esperanza area.
 We begin at a walk, but quickly move up to the paso (a smoother version of the trot), followed by some cantering (especially up hills!).
 We offer rides at 8:00 am and 4:00 pm; to avoid mid-day heat.
 The cost is $70 per person, cash only.
 Reservations are required and don't forget your camera!

 Reservations required for guided tours.
-Call 787 435-0073 Check their site
+Call 787 435-0073

 - Vieques Trail Ride offers horseback riding with a guide.
 The ride starts at Sea Gate Hotel and lasts 2 hours.
 The cost is